aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 description: C# image processing library supports most common raster file formats and offers a wide range of compression algorithms, image export and image conversion.
 ---

+{{% alert color="primary" %}}

 This page highlights the new features and enhancements introduced in recent releases of Aspose.Imaging graphic library.
+Your feedback is invaluable to us as we strive to improve our product.
+We greatly appreciate it if you take a moment to provide your insights on different aspects and complete the <a href="https://forms.gle/LRjHCzSrjfiqrkPQ6">Aspose.Imaging for .NET feedback form</a>.

+{{% /alert %}}

 ## Aspose.Imaging for .NET 24.4